nguyenquanltdd/Sky-loyalty-framework/doc/userguide/points_transfers/index.rst

-POINTS TRANSFERS
+Points transfers
 ================

-| This section of the guide walks you through the basic points transfer information.
+This section of the guide walks you through the basic points transfer information.

-| You will learn how to add and manage transfer of loyalty points records and finally better understand all terms related to points transfer.
+You will learn how to add and manage transfer of loyalty points records and finally better understand all terms related to points transfer.

 Points transfers menu
 ---------------------